ryanwitteck/Animator/resources/README.md

 #### Text
 Our text view of an animation produces a readable text visualization of an animation.
 We have implemented this view in the TextView class.
-This class requires the user to create an IAnimation and supply a valid data destination for the view to print the created visualization to.
-Currently, this view simply prints the command log of an animation to the given destination when renderAnimation is run.
+This class requires the user to supply an IAnimation model, a valid data destination for the view to print the created visualization to, and a framerate.
+Currently, this view simply prints the command log of an animation to the given destination when renderAnimation is run except that rather than measuring time in ticks, time is measured in seconds.

 #### Visual
 Our visual view of an animation creates an animated video of an animation model using swing.
 We have